scumjr/scumjr.github.io/_posts/2023-04-27-automatic-subtitles-with-soda.md

 ## Retrieving libsoda.so

-While publicly advertised by Google, Google Live Caption does not seem to be enabled anymore in Chrome nor Chromium for unknown reasons, as mentioned in this commit message:
+While publicly advertised by Google, Google Live Caption does not seem to be enabled anymore in Chrome or Chromium for unknown reasons, as mentioned in this commit message:

 > All of these changes are gated behind the kLiveCaptionMultiLanguage flag.